 Use reverse psychology for better success instead of constant attention!
 This can and does work wonders with any dog or pup!

 Don’t turn your puppy into a Kardashian.
 Attention hounds are a very real thing.
 And attention hounds are skilled at draining our energy.
 We only have so much energy and so much attention to give.
 A large part of a successful life is determining how and what and when we give our energy and attention.
 Why do we direct it?
 Why are we doing what we are doing?
 Please think about these things with me, folks.
 Beware making a needy dog or pup more and more needy!

 PS.
 As to the Kardashians I hold zero ill will and wish them the best.
-I just thought this example may resonate with dog owners who may be dealing with an attention hound or accidentally creating a future one!
+I just thought this and the “news” example may resonate with dog owners who may be dealing with an attention hound or accidentally creating a future one!